 Christmas at Mount VernonWhile George Washington’s home is worth a visit anytime, it really comes alive in December.
 Often, mansion tours include the rarely seen third floor (typically omitted during busier seasons), and special candlelight tours are offered each Saturday leading up to Christmas.
 Although it’s typically cold to walk around outside, bundle up and pay a visit to Aladdin the Christmas camel.
 When Washington lived at Mount Vernon, he had a camel at his estate to entertain children during the holidays, and the tradition continues today.

 Mount Vernon also hosts daily activities like wreath and ornament making, so there is fun for everyone!
 Plus, they are open on Christmas day, so if your travels bring you to the area when so much is closed for business, rent a car and spend a day soaking in the holiday spirit in a historical setting!

 More Information: MountVernon.org

-If a night at the theater is something you want to repeat, look to the National Theater’s production of How the Grinch Stole Christmas or The Nutcracker at the Warner Theater for more opportunities to immerse yourself in the fine arts.
+If a night at the theater is something you want to repeat, look to the National Theater or the annual performances of The Nutcracker at the Warner Theater for more opportunities to immerse yourself in the fine arts.